 The Debriefing Phase:

-If you undergo a surgery at the Niagara Health System, you can expect that the surgical safety checklist will be used as part of the procedure.
-It will be used by your health care team before, during and after your surgery to help the health care team familiarize themselves with your medical history and any special requirements that may be needed for your individual case.
+If you undergo a surgery at Niagara Health, you can expect that the surgical safety checklist will be used as part of the procedure.
+It will be used by your healthcare team before, during and after your surgery to help the team familiarize themselves with your medical history and any special requirements that may be needed for your individual case.